Extend-Robotics/camera_aravis/README.md

 ### MTU

-For GigE Vision cameras in high bandwidth scenarios you may need to increase MTU for more fps.
+For GigE Vision cameras in high bandwidth scenarios you may need to increase MTU for more fps

 On OS side you may do it with `ip`